jina-ai/jina/docs/fundamentals/document/index.md

 (document-cookbook)=
 # Document

-`Document` is the basic data type that Jina operates with text, picture, video, audio, image or 3D mesh: They are all `Document`s in Jina.
+{class}`~jina.types.document.Document` is the basic data type that Jina operates with text, picture, video, audio, image or 3D mesh: They are all `Document`s in Jina.

-`DocumentArray` is a sequence container of `Document`s.
-It is the first-class citizen of `Executor`, serving as the Executor's input and output.
+{class}`~jina.types.arrays.document.DocumentArray` is a sequence container of `Document`s.
+It is the first-class citizen of `Executor`, serving as the
+Executor's input and output.

-`DocumentArrayMemmap` is an on-disk sequence container of `Document`s.
+{class}`~jina.types.arrays.memmap.DocumentArrayMemmap` is an on-disk sequence container of `Document`s.
 It shares almost the same interface as `DocumentArray` but with much smaller memory footprint.

 ```{hint}